srxshteax/srxshteax.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of Arts (Honours), Media and Communications, University of Melbourne (2019-2022) <br>
-:    Researched and wrote a 15,000 word critical theory Honours thesis on the experience of community advocacy, solidarity, and liberation on digital assemblages, in the fields of Media, Digital Politics, and Philosophy.
+* Bachelor of Arts (Honours), Media and Communications, University of Melbourne (2019-2022) :    _Researched and wrote a 15,000 word critical theory Honours thesis on the experience of community advocacy, solidarity, and liberation on digital assemblages, in the fields of Media, Digital Politics, and Philosophy._

 * Diploma of Fine Arts, Indian Paintings and Cinema, National School of Art, New Delhi (2017)